-Property, plant and equipment classified as held for sale with a carrying amount of \$10,482,000 (2015: \$Nil) has been stated at the lower of its carrying amount and fair value less costs to sell.
+In the previous financial year, property, plant and equipment classified as held for sale with a carrying amount of \$10,482,000 had been stated at the lower of its carrying amount and fair value less costs to sell.
 The fair value was determined based on a conditional sale and purchase of vessel agreement.